-Asylum seekers at the border will be placed in detention, which affects their possibility to access to NGO’s and UNHCR.
+Individuals applying for asylum at the border are placed in detention, which affects their possibility to access to NGO’s and UNHCR.

 In any case, UNHCR’s role during the asylum procedure should be highlighted.
 In Belgium, the law foresees that UNHCR may inspect all documents, including confidential documents, contained in the files relating to the application for international protection, throughout the course of the procedure with the exception of the procedure before the Council of State.
 It may further give an oral or written opinion to the Minister in so far as this opinion concerns the competence to determine the State responsible for the processing of an application for international protection, and to the CGRS, on his own initiative or at his request.
 If the CGRS deviates from this opinion, the decision must explicitly state the reasons for the deviation.

 The websites of Kruispunt Migratie-Integratie: http://bit.ly/1HiBm4s (Flanders and Brussels) and of ADDE: http://bit.ly/1HcnMBS (Wallonia and Brussels) give an overview with contact details of all the existing legal assistance initiatives for asylum seekers and other migrants.

 Article 33 Reception Act.